-Rheinberger's use of the term "system" has nothing to do with Luhmann's "systems-theory," nor with other hermetic or closed systems such as Maturana and Varela's "autopoeisis."
-As Rheinberger states: "System' means here simply a kind of loose coherence both synchronically with respect to the technical [objects] and organic [epistemic] elements that enter into an experimental system and diachronically with respect to its persistence over time" (Rheinberger 2004, 3).
+Rheinberger's use of the term "system" means a kind of loose coherence both synchronically with respect to the technical [objects] and organic [epistemic] elements that enter into an experimental system and diachronically with respect to its persistence over time (Rheinberger 2004, 3).
 As the use of the terms "technical object" and "epistemic elements" reveals, technicity and epistemicity form an intricate relation at the inner core of an experimental system.
 "Epistemic things" are the entities "whose unknown characteristics are the target of an experimental inquiry" (Rheinberger 1997b, 238), paradoxically embodying what one does not yet know (cf. ibid., 28).
 "Technical objects" (sedimentations of earlier epistemic things) are scientific objects that "embody the knowledge of a given research field at a given time" (ibid., 245); they might be "instruments, apparatus, and devices which bound and confine the assessment of the epistemic things" (Rheinberger 2004, 4).
-Epistemic things are necessarily underdetermined, while technical objects are characteristically determined.
 Technical objects and epistemic things coexist simultaneously within the experimental system, and "whether an object functions as an epistemic or a technical entity depends on the place or 'node' it occupies in the experimental context" (Rheinberger 1997b, 30); "within a particular research process, epistemic things can eventually be turned into technical things and become incorporated into the technical conditions of the system" (Rheinberger 2004, 4).
 Between the two extremes, there is room for a gradient scale, for diverse degrees of hybrid things and for vague material entities whose function in the experimental system changes.
 An example of such an entity, when applying these notions to music, is the score, the material inscription of a complex set of signs and symbols that might be considered as either an epistemic thing or a technical object depending on the role it plays at any particular point during a performance.